 The PUCO approved a rebate payment of $0.007 per net kilowatt hour (kWh) for five years, which is capped at $400,000 for each CHP system.
-AEP Ohio estimates the annual incentive for the both CHP systems to be about $350,000 each or approximately $700,000 a year for both systems.
+AEP Ohio estimates the annual incentive for both CHP systems to be about $350,000 each or approximately $700,000 a year for both systems.

 These are the largest CHP systems that the PUCO has approved as eligible for energy efficiency rebates.
-Because of its size, Sofidel’s project provides a significant rebate opportunity for their Circleville plant, which is viewed as an economic development success for Ohio.
+Because of its size, Sofidel’s project provides a significant rebate opportunity for its Circleville plant, which is viewed as an economic development success for Ohio.
 In addition, the CHP systems give AEP Ohio a substantial win with respect to its statutory energy efficiency requirements.Download PDF